-Since the outbreak of the civil war in Syria in early 2011, about 660,000 refugees have fled the country to Jordan.
+About 653, 000 syrian refugees live in Jordan.
 Nearly 80,000 live in the Zaatari refugee camp.
 The large number of refugees poses immense challenges for Jordan, including in the area of waste management.
 More people also means more waste.
 That is where the Cash for Work programme comes in, which GIZ is implementing in the Zaatari refugee camp together with Oxfam on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The principle is a simple one: One group of workers gathers waste and brings it to a recycling centre within the camp.
 At the recycling centre, another group of workers sorts the waste into categories like paper and plastic.
 A third group of workers then sells the sorted waste to a Jordanian company that recycles it.
 Between June 2016 and March 2017 alone, roughly 230 tons of recyclable materials were collected.